donejs/donejs/site/index.md

 ## DocumentJS

-[DocumentJS] provides powerful JavaScript documenting capabilities.
+[documentjs DocumentJS] provides powerful JavaScript documenting capabilities.
 This whole website is built with it!
 DocumentJS can document practically anything.
 It's extensible.
 And with Markdown support, it's easy to document your code.